The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 You’ve probably heard that beta-carotene, the plant form of vitamin A found in carrots and other orange veggies, is good for vision health.
 But the retinol form of vitamin A from animal products is absolutely essential.

-Vitamin A teams up with vitamins D3 and K2 to support immune function, promote healthy pregnancies, and potentially prevent cancer.
+Vitamin A teams up with vitamins D3 and K2 to support immune function, promote healthy pregnancies.
 Severe deficiency can cause vision issues like night blindness as well as dry skin, frequent infections, and more.

 While beta-carotene from plant foods is great, your body best absorbs and utilizes true vitamin A from sources like cod liver oil, organ meats, grass-fed dairy, and egg yolks.
 Aim for around 700-900mcg of retinol daily.